 Go to Refunds (Full Service guide) for more information.

 If you have a contract directly with an iDEAL acquirer, you additionally need a "CPS contract" from the Dutch payment authority Equens that allows you to perform iDEAL refunds.
-You then need to send us the data of this contract so we can prepare your account to perform iDEAL refunds (please contact our Customer Care team).
+You then need to send us the data of this contract so we can prepare your account to perform iDEAL refunds (please contact our Customer Care department ).

 Once your account has been configured accordingly, you can perform refunds in your Ingenico ePayments account, with a DirectLink request, or by uploading a batch file.
 Go to Refund a payment (Maintain your transactions guide) for more information.